hcasse/ptah/README-DEV.md

 [x] Set up hierarchycal model for properties.
 [x] "default" entry properties.
 [x] "styles" entry.
-[x] 'style" support in pages and so on.
+[x] "style" support in pages and so on.
+[x] "colors" support for named colors.

 [ ] Separate common options from page relative options.
 [ ] Add more page models.